SocketCluster/socketcluster/README.md

 **4 May 2015** (v2.2.9)

-SC2 is not the default version of SocketCluster so to install SC2, it's now:
+SC2 is now the default version of SocketCluster so to install SC2, it's now:

 ```bash
 npm install -g socketcluster